kamadorueda/santiago/README.md

   Defining a grammar is closely the same to its [Backus–Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).

-  Creating a lexer is as simple as mapping some strings.
+  Creating a lexer is a matter of mapping some strings.

 - ✔️ **Fast**

   Santiago uses the [Earley algorithm](https://en.wikipedia.org/wiki/Earley_parser).
-  Its time and space performance is close to the known theoretical minimum.
+  Its time and space performance is that of the theoretical minimum.

 - ✔️ **Standing on the shoulders of giants**